 - Surgery aims to repair the structures damaged when the shoulder is dislocated.

-- Most cases can be performed arthroscopically (key hole surgery).
+- In most cases, surgery can be performed arthroscopically (key hole surgery).

-- If there is a lager amount of damage to the bony structures open surgery may be required.
+- If there is a larger amount of damage to the bony structures, open surgery may be required.

-The shoulder ( a shallow ball and socket joint) can become unstable after major trauma such as during a fall or tackle where the structures that normally control its stability are torn.
-In more elderly patients recurrent instability is not usually a problem but in younger patients, particularly those engaged in contact and overhead sports (Rugby, Football, Tennis) recurrent dislocations can occur and result in significant damage to the joint and its surrounding structures.
+The ball and socket joint (known as the glenohumeral joint) of the shoulder is a relatively shallow joint and can become unstable after major trauma.
+During a fall or a heavy tackle in sport, the structures that usually contribute to its stability can become torn or damaged.
+In more elderly patients recurrent instability is not usually a problem, but in younger patients, particularly those engaged in contact and overhead sports (rugby, football, tennis) recurrent dislocations can occur and result in significant damage to the joint and its surrounding structures.

-The shoulder relies on both anatomical structures, such as the labrum (a ring of cartilage that deepens the socket), joint capsule and ligaments as well as co-ordinated action of the muscles around the shoulder to provide stability.
-In a traumatic shoulder dislocation the humeral head (ball) is usually dislocated anteriorly (to he front) out of the glenoid (joint socket).
+To provide stability, the shoulder relies the labrum (the lip liner made of cartilage which deepens the socket); the joint capsule and ligaments, as well as the co-ordinated action of the muscles around the shoulder.
+In a traumatic shoulder dislocation, the humeral head (the ball) is usually dislocated anteriorly (to the front), out of the glenoid (socket of the joint).
 This results in tearing of the labrum and damage to the ligaments.

-The appropriate treatment for shoulder instability is dependant on a number of factors including the type of instability, the pattern of structures injured and the anticipated types and levels of activity that the individual wishes to undertake.
-In a traumatic instability it may be necessary to repair the damaged structures with either an arthroscopic stabilisation (keyhole surgery) or open procedure.
+The appropriate treatment for shoulder instability is dependent on a number of factors, including the type of instability, the pattern of the structures injured and the anticipated types and levels of activity that the individual wishes to undertake.
+In a traumatic instability, it may be necessary to repair the damaged structures with either an arthroscopic stabilisation (keyhole surgery) or open procedure.